Media City Qatar: 2024–present

 In 2024, Media City Qatar pursued consolidation and introduced new initiatives.
 In January, it signed a memorandum of understanding with the Qatar Financial Centre Authority (QFCA) to simplify the process of establishing media companies.
 Under this agreement, the QFC registers firms pre-approved by Media City Qatar, issuing licenses to operate in Qatar.
 The QFC handles administrative and legal processes, such as company formation and tax matters, while Media City Qatar oversees compliance with media regulations.

 In February 2025, CNN and Media City Qatar officials formalized plans to establish a Middle East content hub in Doha.
 Under the agreement, CNN will establish a Middle East content hub in Media City Qatar, adding to its existing presence in Abu Dhabi and Dubai, which will produce digital content and a weekly program for CNN International.
+Also in February 2025, Media City Qatar signed an agreement with Huawei at Web Summit Qatar 2025 to develop a smart media campus in Qatar supported by advanced AI infrastructure and cloud-based media platforms.

 In April 2025, dpa, a German news agency, expanded its operations in the Middle East and will open an office in Media City Qatar.

 In May 2025, Media City Qatar announced that Bloomberg Media will expand its broadcast operations in Qatar by setting up a new expanded studio in Doha.
+That same month, Microsoft Qatar agreed to contribute to Media City Qatar's Media Innovation Lab and launch joint training programs.
+Media City Qatar also announced its cooperation with Qatar Development Bank to run acceleration programs and talent development initiatives in Qatar.
+Additionally, in May 2025, Media City Qatar received the "Innovative Partnership Driving AI Excellence Award" at the Google Cloud Summit Doha 2025, in recognition of its leadership in AI-driven media innovation.

+In October 2025, Media City Qatar announced its support for two original Arabic drama series, When I Saw and Behind the Scenes, at MIPCOM Cannes 2025, which are scheduled to air in 2026.

 Legal framework and governance

 The statute classifies Media City Qatar as an entity empowered to license media businesses and issue regulations.
 By late 2019, the government appointed a board of directors chaired by Sheikh Abdulla bin Ali Al Thani.
 Companies register through the Qatar Financial Centre (QFC) but operate under Media City Qatar’s media rules.

-In August 2024, Jassim Mohamed Al Khori was appointed chief executive officer (CEO) of Media City Qatar.
+In December 2025, Hamad Omar A. Al-Mannai was appointed chief executive officer (CEO) of Media City Qatar.

 Initiatives

 Qatar Economic Forum

 In September 2020, Media City Qatar signed an agreement with Bloomberg Media to create the annual “Qatar Economic Forum, Powered by Bloomberg,” and the first edition was held in Doha in 2021.
 During the 2023 Qatar Economic Forum, Media City Qatar extended its partnership with Bloomberg Media through 2027.
+The 2025 edition was the largest to date with over 3000 participants from more than 90 countries, and during which “The Next, On Air,” an AI-based podcast developed in a joint initiative with Google Cloud, was released.